Worried about Vitamin D deficiency or seasonal affective disorder? Looking for a cheaper alternative to the Sperti sun lamp?

 The Best Time for UV Exposure

-The best time to use this would be in the middle of the day, preferably after some infrared exposure.
-As infrared is protective against UV damage.
+The best time to use this would be in the middle of the day, preferably after some infrared exposure, as infrared is protective against UV damage.

 For most, the best routine would be to use some kind of infrared light therapy in the morning, followed by a UV light session when they get home from work.